goldstrike77/ansible-role-linux-skywalking/README.md

 ## Requirements
 ### Operating systems
 This Ansible role installs skywalking on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Only cluster management of ZooKeeper and Elasticsearch backend storage is supported.

 This role will work on the following operating systems:

   * CentOS 7